califrench/Scoreboard/README.md

 A RockPaperScisors class that inherets from the IScorebaord interface, which is the controller.

-Also, a Game class that works as our view to call the IScoreboard functions.
+Also, a Game class that works as our view to call the IScoreboard functions and display the information received.